Corned Beef Brisket: Brine (Nitrate-Free)

 Update from US Wellness Meats: “All the xylitol has been removed from the corned beef brisket and flatiron.
 The natural spices are clove, cinnamon, and allspice.”

-I had originally planned on using a pre-brined brisket for this recipe so my timing would have been precise and allowed enough time for you to purchase your meat and cook it before St. Patrick’s Day.
-Then I pulled my brisket from US Wellness Meats out of the freezer and realized there were a few ingredients in it that I would prefer not to promote on my site because I don’t use them – xylitol and natural flavorings.
-Just goes to show that you still need to carefully check labels, even when the product is from such a trusted source such as US Wellness Meats!
-They have told me that they are in the process of removing those ingredients from all of their products and that the corned beef is on it’s way there or has been already.
-So that’s good news!
+I originally planned on using pre-brined meat for this corned beef brisket so my timing would have been precise.
+It would have allowed enough time for you to purchase your meat and cook it before St. Patrick's Day.
+Then I pulled my brisket from US Wellness Meats out of the freezer and realized there were a few ingredients in it that I would prefer not to promote on my site because I don't use them – xylitol and natural flavorings.
+Just goes to show that you still need to carefully check labels.
+Even when the product is from such a trusted source such as US Wellness Meats!
+They have told me that they are in the process of removing those ingredients from their products.
+The corned beef is on it's way there or has been already.
+So that's good news!

 I needed a plan B though for the interim and that meant getting a plain brisket and then brining and corning it myself.
 Which takes 4 days.
 Kind of threw a wrench in my plans!
 So I’m posting this recipe for you in 2 parts.
 The first, being the brine.
 Grab your meat today and get it into the brine and then I will post the recipe for the corned beef with cabbage on Sunday morning!
 It’s a little bit of a time crunch, but this dish wasn’t initially created for St. Patrick’s day anyhow, so you can enjoy it all year long!